caseyg/awesome/README.md

 *   [josdejong/immutable-json-patch](https://github.com/josdejong/immutable-json-patch) - Immutable JSON patch with support for reverting operations

-*   [streamich/json-joy](https://github.com/streamich/json-joy) - JSON CRDT, JSON CRDT Patch, JSON Patch+, JSON Predicate, JSON Pointer, JSON Expression, JSON Type
+*   [streamich/json-joy](https://github.com/streamich/json-joy) - json-joy is a library that implements cutting-edge real-time and collaborative editing algorithms and utilities for JSON data models, with a focus on developing the JSON CRDT (Conflict-free Replicated Data Type) specification and implementation.

 *   [spencerc99/playhtml](https://github.com/spencerc99/playhtml) - interactive, collaborative html elements with a single data attribute